 Thai Agro Energy Public Company Limited ("the Company") was incorporated as a limited company and domiciled in Thailand and was transformed to be a public limited company under Thai laws on 18 October 2007.
 Its parent company is Lanna Resources Public Co., Ltd., which is a public limited company incorporated in Thailand.
-The Company operates in Thailand and is principally engaged in production and distribution of ethanol for fuel.
+The parent company of the Group is Sunrise Equity Company Limited.
+The Company operates in Thailand and is principally engaged in production and distribution of ethanol for fuel and soil conditioner.
 The registered office of the Company is at 888/114, Ploenchit Road, Lumpini, Pathumwan, Bangkok.